Harmful & Addictive Products

 These products can play a useful role in society, providing individual pleasure, and in the case of alcohol even health benefits, if appropriately used.
 However, we believe that putting these products in the hands of large publicly traded corporations dramatically increases the potential for their abuse and their costs to society.
 Large public corporations are relentlessly driven to innovate and expand their reach, marketing their products as aggressively as possible to as many customers as possible.
 For these companies, effective marketing often means exploiting customers’ addictions to these products or ignorance of their risks.

-Domini does not invest in companies that are significant owners or operators of nuclear power plants.
+Domini does not invest in companies that are significant owners or operators of active nuclear power plants.

 Although advocates have extolled nuclear power as a safe and clean alternative to fossil fuels, the industry track record reveals major concerns in the areas of safety, transparency and storage.
 Nuclear power advocates often compare investments in nuclear with renewables, and tout the relative cost efficiency of nuclear power.
 However, these estimates rarely reflect the costs of the entire nuclear life cycle, including storage, frequent breakdowns, and the risk of catastrophic failures.
 Claims of nuclear power’s “carbon neutrality” also fail to take into account the carbon footprint of the full nuclear power life cycle, from uranium mining to waste storage.
 Taking these arguments at face value, however, we still believe the risks of nuclear power outweigh its benefits.